rlex/puppet-newrelic_plugin_agent/README.md

-Work-in-progress.
+This is module for managing modular newrelic agent from [MeetMe](http://github.com/MeetMe/newrelic-plugin-agent)

+Work-in-progress, but already can be used in production.
 Status:
-* Basic config (see init.pp)
-* PHP-fpm, mongodb, nginx, apache, memcached, redis monitoring
+* Installs, configures and starts without problems
+* All services supported (but not with all options)
 * No multi-daemon support (for now)
-* Tested only on Debian 7.
+* Tested only on Debian 7, although it have RPM-based distros support
-* Not all params are configurable from puppet
 * Almost no docs except example (not with all options) config

 Example config: